Win-Work/data-structures-portfolio/projects/project1.md

 ### Data Source

 The data source I used is from a python package called "pynascar" (github.com/ab5525/pynascar).
 The package retrieves the race data NASCAR's internal data feeds (cf.nascar.com/cacher/).
 It is the same backend that runs NASCAR.com's live results and stat pages.
 The data source includes multiple datasets, but the main ones I used are "race.results" (final results, stage-by-stage results, caution flag logs, qualifying data) and "race.telemetry" (lap-by-lap timing, pit stop records, and flag/event logs).
-The scope of my project is pulling the from the 2026 NASCAR Cup Series (series_id 1) regular season races, race_ids 5593–5623 (30 races total), with race data (race name, track type) from pynascar's Schedule class.
+The scope of my project is pulling the data from the 2026 NASCAR Cup Series (series_id 1) regular season races, race_ids 5593–5623 (30 races total), with race data (race name, track type) from pynascar's Schedule class.

 ## Data Cleaning